-The objective applies to all waters where aquatic foods are taken for commercial or noncommercial harvesting.
+• The objective applies to all waters where aquatic foods are taken for non-commercial harvesting.

-Indicators of water quality listed in ANZECC (1992) guidelines to monitor safe eating of aquatic foods are summarised in the following table.
+Indicators of water quality to monitor safe eating of aquatic foods are summarised in the following table.
+Other indicators are listed in the ANZECC (1992) guidelines.

 Aquatic foods Indicator Numerical criteria Algae & blue- green algae No guideline is directly applicable, but toxins present in blue-green algae may accumulate in other aquatic organisms.
-Faecal coliforms Median faecal coliform bacterial concentr- ation should not exceed 14 MPN/100mL; <10% of samples to be >43 MPN/100 mL i.e. most probable number of organisms in 100 mL, if eaten raw.
-Under the NSW Shellfish Quality Assurance Program (NSW SQAP), water for shellfish culture should have a medial faecal coliform level of 14 faecal coliforms/100mL.
-These guidelines are applicable for direct harvest and sale of shellfish.
-The NSW SQAP has identified this standard as a target for all shellfish culture waters in NSW.
+Faecal coliforms Median faecal coliform bacterial concentration should not exceed 14 MPN/100mL; <10% of samples to be >43 MPN/100 mL i.e. most probable number of organisms in 100 mL, if eaten raw.
 Chemical contaminants Where criteria for ecosystem protection given in section 2.1 of the ANZECC (1992) guidelines do not provide adequate protection for the human consumer, refer to criteria provided in section 2.5, table 2.11.
 Tainting substances that may affect the palatability of the food sources are summarised in ANZECC (1992) guidelines, table 2.12.